Undergraduate Admission Policies

 Multiple Undergraduate Degrees

-Students who have earned a bachelor’s degree from another institution will also need to complete the same general education requirements as do all students who transfer to Benedictine College with 60 or more hours.
+Students who have earned a bachelor’s degree from another institution will also need to complete the same general education requirements as do all students who transfer to Benedictine College with 60 or more hours (short form).

 If the student is a graduate of Benedictine College, the cumulative GPA from all courses taken after graduation will be calculated separately because the student’s GPA is “frozen” at the time of graduation.

-Students may not receive any gift aid (e.g., Pell grants).
+Students may not receive any gift aid from the college or via the FAFSA (Pell grant, for example).
 They may only make use of federal loan programs as long as they are degree-seeking with a realistic anticipated degree date.
 No internal scholarship funding is available and tuition-remission aid is available only if the student has not used this for his or her first bachelor’s degree.
-This should be clarified with the Human Resources Department before the student starts the additional degree.
+This should be clarified with the Office of Admission, Office of Financial Aid, and Human Resources Department before the student starts the additional degree.

 International Students

 International students are required to have health and accident insurance that covers them while in the United States.
-Benedictine College does not offer an insurance plan through the College but can assist students to find adequate insurance coverage.
+Benedictine College does not offer an insurance plan.
 Any insurance purchased from outside the United States must be approved by the International Student Service Team and the policy must be submitted in English.

 International Freshman Admission

 Benedictine College accepts applications all year.
-Suggested application deadlines are April 1 for August admission and October 1 for January admission.
 There is a $50 application fee on both the Common App application and Benedictine College application.
 A fee waiver can be provided to students recruited by an athletic coach.

 To consider a student for freshman admission, we must receive the following documents: